PhoenixGreen/Cypherpunktimes-articles/CoinJoin.md

 ## CoinJoin Wallets

-CoinJoin is a Bitcoin-only protocol.
-The way the use of it differs depends on the wallet/mixer that you are using.
+CoinJoin is the most used coin mixer for Bitcoin transactions.
+Usage differs depends on the wallet/mixer that you are using.
 Some of the most known privacy-focused Bitcoin wallets are Wasabi, Samourai.
 Let's go through some details concerning anonymity sets and fees for each of them:

 WabiSabi Wallet

 The WabiSabi Wallet charges a coordinator fee of 0.3% for CoinJoin transactions of more than 0.01 BTC.
-The coordinator fee is charged to cover the service costs of coordinating the mix.
+The coordinator fee is charged to cover the service costs of coordinating the mix, there are also the mining fees, which are part of every transaction on the bitcoin network.
 For amounts of 0.01 BTC or below, no coordinator fee is charged.

 An anonymity set is basically the pool of users participating in a specific transaction.
 The size of an ideal anonymity set in a WabiSabi can vary from 50 to 100 participants in a CoinJoin round.
 This means your transaction would be mixed with those 49 to 99 other users.